 Better than photos?
 Video is an excellent way to tell stories and a compelling medium that people pay attention to.
 Video does take up more memory on your phone or tablet and in your camera if you have a digital one with limited storage.
 Of course, you can carry extra storage with you, but be careful.
 Use video wisely for things that a photo or words simply won’t capture.

 Cell phones have some great video features, just like they do for photos.
 You can use them very effectively or carry a separate video camera.
-Many will take panoramic or 360 video that can be used for virtual reality, but those videos not only take up more memory, but they require a different kind of editing as well.
+Many will take panoramic or 360 videos that can be used for virtual reality, but those videos not only take up more memory, but they require a different kind of editing as well.
 Still, VR can be a really cool way to share your outdoor adventures.

-With the creation of lightweight drones, aerial video and photography is also possible and produces some great results.
+With the creation of lightweight drones, aerial video and photography is also possible and produce some great results.
 You can carry many of these drones with you, upload video directly to your phone, tablet, or another device you have with you, and edit it very quickly.
 Some drones also have “follow me” features that allow you to have the drone follow you as you boat down a river, cycle down a trail, or other activities where you are in motion.

 Great video helps augment a solid story and is a fantastic way to add to the record of your camping adventures.